manibrar/sparta_global_vagrant_ubuntu_environment/Readme.md

 #Manvir Brar's Vagrant Ubuntu environment repo

 ##To install this environment you must first clone the vagrant feature branch.
-##Once this branch has been cloned open the branch in a terminal application.
+##Once this branch has been cloned open the branch in a terminal application and type 'vagrant init'.
 ###Type the command 'vagrant up' to initalize the vagrant environment
 ###Type the command 'sudo apt-get install nginx -y' to install the nginx server
 ###Type 'Vagrant reload' to ensure the reconfigurations have taken effect